 Error correction capability allows to successfully scan a QR Code even if the symbol is dirty or damaged.
-Four levels are available to choose according to the operating environment.
+Four levels are available to choose from according to the operating environment.

 Higher levels offer a better error resistance but reduce the symbol's capacity.

-If the chances that the QR Code symbol may be corrupted are low (for example if it is showed through a monitor) is possible to safely use a low error level such as Low or Medium.
+If the chances that the QR Code symbol may be corrupted are low (for example if it is shown through a monitor) is possible to safely use a low error level such as Low or Medium.

 Possible levels are shown below:

 The percentage indicates the maximum amount of damaged surface after which the symbol becomes unreadable.